I’m so not ready for summer to end, but I can’t stop time, and the first day of school is fast approaching!

 And this HeatGear Armour Racer is great for the gym, yoga, or whatever your activity of choice.

 The pinhole mesh makes it breathable without sacrificing modesty, and the close fit is flattering.
-Caroline is wearing her usual XS, but you could size up for a more relaxed fit.
+C is wearing her usual XS, but you could size up for a more relaxed fit.

 She is in love with this hooded sweatshirt and told me she hated to take it off because it’s so soft inside.